gconfs-conferences/python-web-2013/slides.md

 ## Introduction

-* You don't want to write the HTML in your code (remember, this ain't PHP)
+* You don't want to write the HTML in your code (remember, this isn't PHP...)
 * A common approach is to use templates

 ## Template libraries